notaustindaniels/lightrag_n8n/README.md

 ## Key Features

 1. **Extended REST API** (`lightrag_extended_api.py`):
+   - Preserves the original LightRAG web UI at the root URL
    - Fixes the file_path validation error by ensuring all documents have a file_path
    - Adds `/documents/text/enhanced` endpoint for rich metadata insertion
    - Adds `/documents/by-sitemap/{sitemap_url}` for sitemap-specific queries
    - Adds `/documents/by-sitemap/{sitemap_url}` DELETE endpoint for bulk deletion (returns success even if no documents exist)
    - Maintains an in-memory metadata store that persists to disk
-   - Fully compatible with existing LightRAG Python API
+   - Fully compatible with existing LightRAG Python API and web UI

 2. **Enhanced n8n Workflow**:
    - Automatically attempts to delete old documents from a sitemap before re-indexing (handles 404 gracefully)